Call this direct line and speak with Rob immediately: (801) 363-8500

 Truck Accident Lawyer Salt Lake City UT

-A truck accident lawyer Salt Lake City UT residents trust at Rasmussen & Miner knows that truck accidents are scary.
+When choosing a truck accident lawyer in Salt Lake City UT, residents trust Rasmussen & Miner because they understand truck accidents are scary.
 The aftermath can be frustrating and complex.
 Choosing the right truck accident lawyer to represent you and protect your rights can be the difference between securing the compensation you deserve and need to recover and having to pay for your losses yourself.

 Rasmussen & Miner works with you to make sure your medical needs are accounted for during any settlement negotiations or trials.
 You did not cause your injuries and you should not be responsible for paying for them.
 Our goal is to help you recover the maximum amount you can for your injuries.